LGblissed/LGblissed/README.md

 ## Goals 🎯
 - Learn and understand Python as deep as I can.
-- Use AI to help me dive deep even in simple concepts, so I can gain many viewpoints.
+- Use AI to help me dive deep in concepts, so I can gain many viewpoints.
 - Combine **functionality** with **aesthetics**.
 - For me, it's all about connection.

-✨ *so, I hope to connect with you!* ✨